roguehistory/DIGH-HIST3812/content/en/week/four/instructions.md

 1. Explore '[A Medical History of British India](https://data.nls.uk/tools/jupyter-notebooks/exploring-a-medical-history-of-british-india/)'
 2. Explore '[Edinburgh Ladies' Debating Society](https://data.nls.uk/tools/jupyter-notebooks/exploring-edinburgh-ladies-debating-society/)'
-3. Copy these notebooks to your own Github repo by visiting the appropriate repo, and while logged into Github, hitting the 'fork' button.
-See if you can launch a version from your own Repo using [Binder](https://mybinder.org).
+3. Log into your Github account.
+Copy these notebooks to your own Github repo by visiting the appropriate repo (ie, the NLS' github repo), and then hit the 'fork' button.
+Copy the url; go to [Binder](https://mybinder.org) and paste the url into the appropriate box, then hit launch.
+You now have your own copy in a live computational environment!
+Nb: any changes or data you put together while in the computational environment has to be downloaded to your local machine if you want to keep it.
 4. Using the ['Simple Scraper' notebook](notebooks/simple-scraper), put together a dataset of materials from the Museum of History.
+Run it either locally or via Binder.
 (If you run the scraper using Binder, make sure to download the results to your own machine).

 As you explore, take care to note how the notebooks are structured.
 What lessons might we draw from these for the creation of our _own_ notebooks?
 Make your observations in a journal entry, see below.
 Discuss in our discord space any points where there seems to be some tacit assumptions about what you know how to do, or where you need more information.